|San José State University|

-In the early years of the 20th century it was observed that nuclei contained protons which are repelled from each other through the electrostatic force.
-Since most nuclei do hold together it seemed reasonable to hypothesize another force acting between proton that was stronger than the electrostatic force, at least at small distances.
-Without much justification it was further hypothesized that this strong force acted between neutrons and between neutrons and protons.
-Basically the nuclear strong force was just giving a name to what holds nuclei together.
-As it turns out it was wrong.
+In the early years of the 20th century through the brilliant work of Ernest Rutherford it was established that the positive charge of an atoms is located in a tiny central portion which was called its nucleus, from the Greek word for kernel.
+Later it was observed that the positive charge in a nucleus was concentrated in particles, subsequently named protons.
+These protons should have been repelled from each other through the electrostatic force.
+Since most nuclei do hold together it seemed reasonable to hypothesize another force acting between protons that was stronger than the electrostatic force, at least at small distances.
+It required a distance dependence that had not elsewhere been observed.
+But basically the nuclear strong force was just giving a name to what holds nuclei together.

 Here is an example of the relationship between incremental binding energy of neutrons (IBEn) and the number of neutrons in the nuclide.

 The odd-even fluctuation is evidence of the formation of neutron spin pairs.
-It is also evidence of the exclusivity of neutron spin formation.
-A neutron can form a spin pair with one and only one other neutron More details are given in What holds a nucleus together?
+Its regularity is evidence of the exclusivity of neutron spin pair formation.
+A neutron can form a spin pair with only one proton and with only one other neutron.

 The sharp drop in IBEn after 50 occurs because a neutron shell is filled at 50 neutrons and additional neutrons have to go into a higher shell.
 The filled-shell numbers are known as nuclear magic numbers.

 The same effects on binding energy occur for proton-proton spin pair formation.

 The effect of neutron-proton spin pairs is revealed by a sharp drop in incremental binding energy after the point where the numbers of neutrons and protons are equal.

 Here are the graphs for the cases of the isotopes of Chromium (proton number 24) and Krypton (proton number 36).